Chiatura

 Chiatura (ჭიათურა /ka/) is a city in the Imereti region of Western Georgia.
-In 1989, it had a population of about 30,000.
-The city is known for its system of cable cars connecting the city's center to the mining settlements on the surrounding hills.
-The city is located inland, in a mountain valley on the banks of the Qvirila River.
+It is located in a mountainous valley on the banks of the Qvirila River and is historically known as one of the most significant mining towns of Georgia.
+Apart from mining activity, Chiatura also attracts visitors due to its system of cable cars connecting the city's center to the surrounding hills.